ironhack-labs/lab-react-ironnutrition/README.md

 ### Iteration 8 | Bonus | Display a Feedback Message

 Display a Feedback message to the user when the food array is empty.
-For example, once all of the items are deleted from the list the user should see the a message that looks like this:
+Once the user deletes all of the items from the list, the following message should be displayed:

 ![Example - Add food component](https://education-team-2020.s3.eu-west-1.amazonaws.com/web-dev/lab-react-ironnutrition-8.gif)

+Happy coding! ❤️